Alexander Watson (historian): Career

 Watson's first book, Enduring the Great War; Combat, Morale and Collapse in the German armies (1914–1918), began as his doctoral thesis in October 2001.
 It was published by Cambridge University Press in 2008.
 The book focuses on the psyche of German and British soldiers in World War I and attempts to understand how they were able to fight for all those years.
 In 2006, it was awarded the Fraenkel Prize from the Institute of Contemporary History and Wiener Library.

 In August 2014, Watson's second book, Ring of Steel: Germany and Austria-Hungary at War (1914–1918) was published.
 To write the book, he spent two years researching archives in Poland, Germany, and Austria.
 His reason for writing the book was to better understand the war from the perspective of the Central Powers' leaders and their peoples; how they were able to endure suffering and commit crimes that would later lead to "even greater horrors of totalitarian dictatorship, a second world war and genocide".
 The book received many accolades.
 It was awarded The Sunday Times 2014 History Book of the Year, the 2015 Distinguished Book Award from the Society for Military History, and the 2015 British Army Military Book of the Year.
-On 23 March 2015 Watson was awarded the second annual 2014 Guggenheim-Lehrman Prize in Military History, and received $50,000.
+On 23 March 2015 Watson was awarded the second annual 2014 Guggenheim-Lehrman Prize in Military History (now the Gilder Lehrman Prize for Military History at the New-York Historical Society), and received $50,000.
 The award is given to the best book in the field of military history published during the previous calendar year.
 During a ceremony on 14 May 2015, Watson received the Wolfson History Prize for Ring of Steel.
 Along with this prize, Watson was also awarded £25,000.

 The Fortress: The Great Siege of Przemysl, Watson's most recent book, was released in October 2019.
 This is the story of the First World War's longest siege, and of the opening of the brutal tragedy which befell East-Central Europe during the twentieth century.
 It follows a Habsburg garrison of old soldiers defending the city from Russian attack, and recounts the fighting, starvation and anti-Semitic ethnic cleansing which began in the region already in 1914.
+The book was a finalist for the 2019 Gilder Lehrman Prize for Military History.

 Watson has written for The New York Times, Times Higher Education, and History Today.
-He has been interviewed for BBC Radio programs, "World War One" and "Good Morning, Scotland", and appeared on the German Channel's documentary, "The Search for the Lost Sons.
+He has been interviewed for BBC Radio programmes, "World War One" and "Good Morning, Scotland", and appeared on the German Channel's documentary, "The Search for the Lost Sons.
 One Hundred Years of the First World War".